 I am a holiday junkie.
 There I said it.
-I love this time of year.
-I love everything about it.
-The decorations, the music, the food, all of it, and I always have.
-Thanksgiving is one of my favorites.
-I always loved having lots of family around, everyone helping in the kitchen, all the food smelling up the house.
-Football being played in the front yard, the Macy’s Day Parade on TV, the house full of people you love, filled with the sounds of Thanksgiving.
-Some of my favorite memories are from Thanksgiving.
-That is how I remember it always.
+I love this time of year and everything about it.
+The decorations, music, food, all of it.
+Thanksgiving is one of my favorites as I have always loved having family around, everyone helping in the kitchen, all the food smelling up the house.
+While football is being played in the front yard, the Macy’s Day Parade is on the television, and your home is full of people you love, filled with the sounds and smells of the holiday.
+This will be how I remember it always.

-When I first moved away from home with my husband and we were stationed thousands of miles from family I was devastated when the Holidays came around.
+Growing up we did the traditional Thanksgiving dinner of turkey, stuffing, sweet potatoes, cranberry, and pumpkin pie.
+Each year we added a new tradition, but as a child, we always did pretty much the same thing each year.
+The very first year I was away from family, stationed thousands of miles from family, I was devastated.
 What would I do?
 My husband was on patrol and I was alone in a new place.
-I couldn’t travel home due to work and my family couldn’t come to me.
+I couldn’t travel home because of work and my family couldn’t come to me.
 I was heartbroken.
-As Thanksgiving came I started to think, why did it have to be sad?
-Why couldn’t I recreate my family Thanksgiving for myself?
-Even though I was alone I could still make it feel like Thanksgiving.
-I knew all the recipes, I had made the food for years, so why not?
+However as Thanksgiving neared I started to think, why did it have to be sad?
+Why couldn’t I recreate my own family Thanksgiving just for me?
+Even though I was alone I could still make it feel like Thanksgiving, so why not?

-The day before Thanksgiving I went to the grocery store and bought everything I would need.
+That Thanksgiving I did it, all alone and had a really nice day.
 I got a small chicken instead of a turkey, got all my favorite vegetables and the ingredients for my favorite stuffing.
-I even got everything to make a pie from scratch.
-I would do it for myself.
-And I did.
-I spent all day cooking, just like if I was home.
-I watched the parade, had football on TV, got my favorite wine and had a really wonderful day.
-I started my own tradition by breaking with tradition.
-Sure, I didn’t really have a choice but to break with tradition since we lived so far away but I was proud of myself.
-I had taken a tough situation and made it ok, like we so often do in this life.
+I even made a pie from scratch.
+I did it for me, just like if I were home.
+I watched the parade, had football on the television and decided that I would start my own tradition by breaking with tradition.
+Sure, I didn’t really have a choice but to break with tradition, but I was proud of myself.
+I had taken a tough situation and made it ok like we so often do in this life.

-I will never forget that first Thanksgiving I was alone.
-It made me realize that I could survive this life.
-I could make it through the time of year that is the hardest to be away from family.
+Adapting to our situation will help us to survive, especially during a very stressful time of year.
 So many times difficult situations allow us to become who we were meant to be and sometimes we can find ourselves surrounded by family even when they are miles away, through memories, recipes, and little traditions.

-Sometimes I still wish I could be at home with my family every year.
-Some years I am with family, sometimes all of them, sometimes just a few- but no matter what I remember to be thankful for my life and everyone in it, regardless of how far away they might be.
-I know that when my daughter is old enough, no matter where we live, we will start even more of our own traditions and you know what, I can’t wait.
+Sometimes I still wish I could be at home with my family, but no matter what, I remember to be thankful for my life and everyone in it, regardless of how far away they might be.